freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the owner and group owner to of _hello to vincent and staff respectively
+A script that changes the owner of the file hello to betty only if  it is owned by the user guillaume